delivey/delivey/README.md

-# Hi, I'm delivey

-* Full-stack developer, freelancer & indie hacker.
-* Python, TypeScript, Go, SQL, MongoDB, React, Redis, Docker
+* Python, TypeScript, Go, SQL, MongoDB, React, Redis, RabbitMQ, Docker
 * You can reach me by sending an email to deliveydev@gmail.com.
 <!--
 **delivey/delivey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.